-Last week we attended a viewing of and discussion on the annual budget speech given by the South African Minister of Finance, Mr Tito Mboweni.
-The event was hosted in Sandton by Absa Agribusiness and steered very ably by Dr Tobias Doyer.
-The quests would hear a panel discussion by prominent agricultural economists and role players, prior to watching the Minister’s speech on a big screen, followed by an analysis by the same.
+ABSA Agribusiness hosted a viewing and discussion of the annual budget speech, given by South African Minister of Finance, Mr Tito Mboweni.
+The event was hosted in Sandton and steered very ably by Dr Tobias Doyer.
+The quests heard a panel discussion by prominent agricultural economists and role players, prior to watching the Minister’s speech on a big screen, followed by an analysis by the same.

 The speech was viewed as a rather-you-than-me by many commentators as they viewed the country’s economic condition [low growth and a subsequent drop in tax collected; and a crisis in the state energy provider (Eskom) among the issues].
 The Minister also had to balance what the market and rating agencies wanted against the demands of the trade unions and the government’s pro-poor constituency.
 He appeared with a horticultural prop, an aloe vera (a succulent plant with ornamental and medicinal value).

-The speech has come and gone, along with a plethora of comment (three appropriate ones are listed at the end of this blog).
+The speech has come and gone, along with a plethora of comment.
 The issues raised by the panel remain, and we hold them up here as a yardstick to measure what transpires during 2019 and beyond.

 Grow the markets